-In many cases, laws protect retirement savings from creditors.
-But there are limitations, and the specifics depend on what type of creditor you're dealing with, the types of retirement accounts you have, the state you live in and other factors.
+In many cases, laws protect retirement savings from creditors, but there are limitations.
+The limitations depend on what type of creditor you're dealing with, the types of retirement accounts you have, the state you live in and other factors.

-Whether you're involved in a lawsuit, you default on loans or you owe tax debts, you'll likely want to discuss the details with a legal expert.
+Whether you're involved in a lawsuit, you default on loans or you owe tax debts, it might be best to discuss the details with a legal expert.
 State law might provide additional protection that goes beyond federal rules, and an expert can help you navigate those waters.
-In the meantime, here is some information to consider.
+Here is some information to consider.

 Workplace Retirement Plans

-Many employer-sponsored plans are protected by the Employee Retirement Income Security Act (ERISA), and in many cases, general creditors cannot force you to remove funds from a 401(k) plan or other qualified retirement plans.
-That includes most 401(k) plans, some 403(b) plans, many pension and cash balance plans, and other arrangements.
+Many employer-sponsored plans are protected by the Employee Retirement Income Security Act (ERISA).
+General creditors cannot force you to remove funds from a 401(k) plan or other qualified retirement plans, which includes 401(k), 403(b), pension and cash balance plans, and other arrangements.
+These are some exceptions.

-Divorce proceedings: If you are divorced and owe money to an ex-spouse, they may have rights to your retirement savings.
-Under a Qualified Domestic Relations Order (QDRO), an ex-spouse can satisfy child support, alimony or other marital property rights through your retirement plan, according to the IRS.
-But to do so successfully, the order likely needs to meet specific criteria.
+If you are divorced and owe money to an ex-spouse, they may have rights to your retirement savings.
+Under a Qualified Domestic Relations Order (QDRO), an ex-spouse can satisfy child support, alimony or other marital property rights through your retirement plan.
+To do so successfully, the order likely needs to meet specific criteria.

-Federal tax debts: When you owe the IRS money, even your 401(k) is fair game.
-The IRS has the right to levy (or seize) assets from retirement accounts — a method that's usually unavailable to other creditors.
+When you owe the IRS money, your 401(k) is fair game.
+The IRS has the right to levy (or seize) assets from retirement accounts, a method that's usually unavailable to other creditors.

-But what happens if you move money in your retirement savings to an individual retirement account (IRA)?
+What happens if you move money in your retirement savings to an individual retirement account (IRA)?
 As individual accounts, IRAs typically don't fall under the same set of rules that cover employer-sponsored plans.
-However, IRAs are protected in many cases, and again, the details depend on the specific situation.
+IRAs are protected in many cases, and details depend on the specific situation.
 Here are some examples:

-Rollovers from employer accounts: When you roll money over from an ERISA-governed workplace plan, you might keep the same level of protection as an employer-sponsored plan.
-However, you'll likely need to document the source of those funds to prove that your assets originally came from a qualified retirement plan.
+When you roll money over from an ERISA-governed workplace plan, you might keep the same level of protection as an employer-sponsored plan.
+You'll likely need to document the source of those funds to prove that your assets originally came from a qualified retirement plan.

-Inherited IRAs: Inherited accounts are typically less protected from creditors than standard IRAs.
-In 2014, the U.S. Supreme Court ruled that assets in an inherited IRA would not be protected during bankruptcy.
-But that ruling only applies to bankruptcy proceedings.
+Inherited accounts are typically less protected from creditors than standard IRAs.
+In 2014, the U.S. Supreme Court ruled that assets in an inherited IRA would not be protected during bankruptcy, but it only applies to bankruptcy proceedings.